Drake's Venture: Production

 According to actor Paul Darrow, Drake's Venture was Westward Television's attempt to justify its franchise renewal.
 The subject matter was especially appropriate since Westward's logo was the Golden Hind.
-The attempt failed; ironically, the news that the south-west franchise was given to TSW (Television South West) was made during a commercial break during the lone showing of Drake's Venture in Britain.
+The attempt failed and the news that the south-west franchise was given to TSW (Television South West) was made during a commercial break during the lone showing of Drake's Venture in Britain.

 What little we know of the production is from Darrow's autobiography, You're Him, Aren't You?.
 In it, he remarks that the filming took three months, using a full-scale authentic replica of the Golden Hind.
-The ocean scenes were filmed on the English Channel; the location shooting for San Julian was at Slapton Sands in Devon.
+The ocean scenes were filmed in the English Channel; the location shooting for San Julian was at Slapton Sands in Devon.
 According to Darrow, the sea was rough and Michael Irving, the actor who played Leonard Vicary, became so ill he had to be hospitalized, of necessity reducing his role in the film.